prs-prabodh/FaceNet/README.md

 <br />
 <br />
 ## Model
-A pretained model was used from [Skuldur/facenet-face-recognition](https://github.com/Skuldur/facenet-face-recognition).
+A pretrained model was used from [Skuldur/facenet-face-recognition](https://github.com/Skuldur/facenet-face-recognition).
 The model is saved using keras (version 2.1.6).
 Later versions might not be compatible with tensorflow-gpu.
 <br />
 <br />
 ## Detection